HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

 ### Select a local requirements file:

-You can also select a `requirements.txt` file instead of the one provided in the `configuration.yaml`.
-This file should contain the Python libraries that you want to be installed in the container:
+You can also select a local dependency input instead of the one provided in `configuration.yaml`.
+Use `requirements.txt` as the human-edited dependency file.
+List the direct Python dependencies and constraints you want; DL4MicEverywhere automatically generates or reuses a sibling `requirements.lock.txt` and installs the lock rather than the input directly:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/GUI_USER_GUIDE/gui_requ_select.png"
      alt="Select the local requirements"